 Never drink untreated water on a bushwalk.
 Treatment methods include water purification tablets, filtration systems, LifeStraw® filter or UV light from a battery powered SteriPEN®.
 A camping supplier can advise on the best option for your proposed use and budget.
 Alternatively, bring water to a rolling boil for 1 minute to remove all bacteria.
 However, boiling water with blue green algae in it is unwise, as the process bursts the cysts and releases more toxin into the water.
 Some water filter brands such as Sawyer and Rapid Pure also claim to filter green algae.
 Consult suppliers and product reviews before making a decision.
 For more information on green algae see the ACT Government factsheet.

-It is easy to forget basic hygiene rules on a camping trip when there is no running water.
+It is easy to forget basic hygiene rules on a hiking or camping trip when there is no running water.
 Unwashed hands can result in transmission of Covid-19, gastroenteritis, hepatitis or other unpleasant diseases.
 Ensure you wash your hands for 20 seconds with soap and water before preparing or eating food.
 Alternatively, use a sanitising wipe or lotion.

 Do not go to the toilet within 100 metres of a creek or river.
 Dig a 20 cm deep hole with a small shovel or trowel obtainable from camping suppliers, and bury all faeces.
 Bury or burn toilet paper.
 Wash your hands before handling food.